Weeks-UNC/shapemapper2/README.md

 ![](docs/images/header_profile.png)
 **ShapeMapper2**
 ===============
-*Copyright 2019 Steven Busan*.
+*Copyright 2019 Steven Busan; 2022 Anthony Mustoe*.
 This project is licensed under the terms of the MIT license.

-ShapeMapper automates the calculation of RNA structure probing reactivities from mutational profiling (MaP) experiments, in which chemical adducts on RNA are detected as internal mutations in cDNA through reverse transcription and read out by massively parallel sequencing.
+ShapeMapper automates the calculation of RNA chemical probing reactivities from mutational profiling (MaP) experiments, in which chemical adducts on RNA are detected as internal mutations in cDNA through reverse transcription and read out by massively parallel sequencing.
+While originally built for analyzing SHAPE structure probing data, ShapeMapper is broadly useful for other types probing experiments, and includes a DMS mode for analyzing DMS experiments.
 ShapeMapper performs
 - [Reference sequence correction](docs/analysis_steps.md#optional-reference-sequence-correction)
 - [Read basecall quality trimming](docs/analysis_steps.md#initial-basecall-quality-trimming)
 - [Paired read merging](docs/analysis_steps.md#paired-read-merging) (using [`BBmerge`](https://sourceforge.net/projects/bbmap/))